Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 What was Atakapa transportation like in the days before cars?
 Did the Atakapas paddle canoes?

 Yes--the Atakapa Indians made long dugout canoes from hollowed-out cypress logs.
-Over land, the Atakapas used dogs as pack animals.

 (There were no horses in North America until colonists brought them over from Europe.)